 In the words of a Russian historian, after the prince of Kiev converted to Christianity (paraphrasing), "All the people celebrated the wonderful decision of their prince for they said unto themselves, 'why would our leaders choose for themselves something that was not good for us also.'
 And they all came to be baptized in the name of the Father, the Son, and the Holy Spirit."

-Buddhism dials this up to eleven, claiming in some stories that various gods, demons, and monsters were also converted to Buddhism upon hearing the Four Noble truths.
+Buddhism dials this up to eleven, claiming in some stories that various gods, demons, and monsters were also converted to Buddhism upon hearing the Four Noble Truths.
 This occurs mostly in fable, obviously.
-Take into account that one of the tennents of buddhism is that said gods, monster and demons are also trapped in the cycle reincarnation and Buddhism is is a mean to achieve Nirvana.
+Take into account that one of the tenets of Buddhism is that said gods, monsters, and demons are also trapped in the cycle of reincarnation and Buddhism is a means to achieve Nirvana.